neuronupheaval/arduinotimer/README.md

 and Right key, to the right (hours -> minutes -> seconds).
 Select key moves the timer clock to the second mode of operation.

-2) **Timer mode**: once you press the Select button, the timer clock will start running.
+2) **Timer mode**: once you press the Select button at Mode 1, the timer clock will start running.
 When the timer reaches 0h 0m 0s, it is moved to the next mode of operation.

-3) **Alert mode**: when the timer exhausts, "Timer exhausted" will be shown on the LCD, and the buzzer will ring.
-The buzzer has to be connected to the Arduino's pin 3 (connect the buzzer's red or + terminal to this pin) and to the GND (buzzer's black or - terminal).
+3) **Alert mode**: when the timer exhausts at Mode 2, "Timer exhausted" will be shown on the LCD, and the buzzer will ring.
+The buzzer has to be connected to the Arduino's Pin 3 (connect the buzzer's red or + terminal to this pin) and to the GND (buzzer's black or - terminal).

-At any time, you can press the Reset button to go back to the first mode of operation.
+At any time, you can press the Reset button to go back to Mode 1.

 ## Acknowledgement

 Thank you for using Arduino Timer!

+Special thanks to Selina, my mom, who encouraged me to finish this gift in time for her 70th birthday party.

 -Marcelo